 How long does heavy cream last?

-How to properly store
+How to store heavy cream

 If you are not planning on making desserts that require heavy cream, you can always whip it up and use it to make homemade iced coffee or frap!

 Can I freeze heavy cream?